Clinical-Genomics/microSALT/.github/pull_request_template.md

 - [ ] This change requires another repository to be updated

 # Testing
-_This is a description of the tests necessary to verify the stability of the PR._
+_If the update is a hotfix, it is sufficient to rely on the development testing along with the Travis self-test automatically applied to the PR._

-_Basic test routine:_
+_Test routine to verify the stability of the PR:_
 - _`bash /home/proj/production/servers/resources/hasta.scilifelab.se/update-microsalt-stage.sh BRANCHNAME`_
 - _`us`_
 - _`source activate S_microSALT`_